-- 13.06 (a) Where air travel is used a regular economy air fare will be provided and travel time equivalent to scheduled flight time will be paid.
-Ground transportation will be provided from the airport to the place of accommodation. - (b) Notwithstanding 13.06 (a), for work on projects in the Fort McMurray area (within a 100 km radius of Fort McMurray), in lieu of air fare, travel time and ground transportation, a flat rate travel allowance of two hundred and twenty-four dollars (\$224.00) each way would be paid.
-If an employee travels by air to the project the actual cost to the Employer of the air ticket (including applicable G.S.T.) will be paid for that employee.
-Where an Employer requires that an employee use air travel to Fort McMurray they will be reimbursed for the cost of ground transportation from the airport to the site and return (receipts may be required). - 13.07 (a) In order to qualify for the travel allowance to the job an employee must be employed a minimum of fifteen calendar days on site or until laid off or the completion of the job whichever occurs first.
-In order to qualify for travel allowance from the job an employee must be employed on site for a minimum of thirty calendar days or until laid off or the completion of the job whichever occurs first. - (b) In order to qualify for mileage and travel time allowances to a project a worker must arrive at the project in possession of all valid safety certificates required in order to gain access to work on that project.
-If a worker is prevented from working on that project due to their failure to update their safety credentials and has been transported to the job by the Employer he will be provided with return bus fare if appropriate however no other travel compensation will be provided Consideration will be given to waiving the above stipulations for compassionate reasons.
+- 13.06 (a) Where air travel is used, a regular economy air fare will be provided and travel time equivalent to scheduled flight time will be paid.
+Ground transportation will be provided from the airport to the place of accommodation.
+If an employee travels by air to the project, the actual cost to the Employer of the air ticket (including applicable G.S.T.) will be paid for that employee.
+Where an Employer requires that an employee use air travel to Fort McMurray, they will be reimbursed for the cost of ground transportation from the airport to the site and return (receipts may be required). - (b) Notwithstanding 13.06 (a), for work on projects in the Fort McMurray area (within a 100 km radius of Fort McMurray), in lieu of air fare, travel time and ground transportation, a flat rate travel allowance of two hundred and fifty dollars (\$250) each way will be paid.
+This allowance will be adjusted in May of each year in the same manner as the other CLRA travel allowances. - (a) In order to qualify for the travel allowance to the job an employee must be employed a minimum of fifteen calendar days on site or until laid off or the completion of the job whichever occurs first.
+In order to qualify for travel allowance from the job an employee must be employed on site for a minimum of thirty calendar days or until laid off or the completion of the job whichever occurs first.

+(b) In order to qualify for mileage and travel time allowances to a project a worker must arrive at the project in possession of all valid safety certificates required in order to gain access to work on that project.
+If a worker is prevented from working on that project due to their failure to update their safety credentials and has been transported to the job by the Employer, they will be provided with return bus fare if appropriate however no other travel compensation will be provided.
+Consideration will be given to waiving the above stipulations for compassionate reasons.